 The timescales are as follows:

+Expressions of Interest must be emailed to Irene.walker@nice.org.uk no later than the 6th December 2019.

 Questions on any aspect of the brief, by email to Irene.Walker@nice.org.uk by 5pm on 6 December 2019.